saraparveen26/Sales-Volume-Forecasting/README.md

 The charts in the section above are based on data from all 10 product categories.
 Similar steps were performed for each individual product category and can be viewed in the [Images](Images/SARIMAX/) folder.
 These visualizations showing Analysis and Predictions are based on the optimized model.
 The optimization was attempted by selecting different parameters in order to try and improve the accuracy.

-The results of the first attempt at implementing the model can be viewed in the [Images](Images/SARIMAX/Old%20Model/) folder/
+The results of the first attempt at implementing the model can be viewed in the [Images](Images/SARIMAX/Old%20Model/) folder.

 Following tables shows a comparison of the Mean Absolute Percentage Errors for the two attempts: